-The fourth edition of "An Introduction to the Physiology of Hearing" is published by Brill (The Netherlands) (originally by Emerald, UK).
+The fourth edition of "An Introduction to the Physiology of Hearing" (2012) is published by Brill, The Netherlands (originally by Emerald, UK).
 It is also currently available through Amazon and Blackwells.
-For a Review of the 3rd edition, see this link.
+From a Review of the 3rd edition:

 book deals with the way that the auditory system processes acoustic

 signals.
 The current edition has been revised in all areas to reflect

 the progress that has been made since the 3rd edition.
 As well as

 dealing with the basic anatomy and physiology of all stages of the

 auditory system, the book relates basic physiological processes to the

 performance of the auditory system as a whole, in the perception of

 acoustic signals including speech.
 The chapter on sensorineural